rcherrueau/execo/doc/userguide.rst

     there is no need to put Grid5000 API password in clear in scripts, password can be stored in the desktop environment keyring if available.

+- planning: advanced interaction with oar scheduler: allows getting the full planning of resources on grid5000, as well as finding time slots where resources are available.

 To use execo on grid5000, you need to install it inside grid5000, for example on a frontend. execo dependencies are installed on grid5000